ng-Classic/ng-classic/aio/content/guide/router-tutorial-toh.md

 *   Lazy loading an `NgModule`
 *   The `canMatch` guard \(check before loading feature module assets\)

-This guide proceeds as a sequence of milestones as if you were building the application step-by-step, but assumes you are familiar with basic [Angular Classicconcepts](guide/architecture).
+This guide proceeds as a sequence of milestones as if you were building the application step-by-step, but assumes you are familiar with basic [Angular Classic concepts](guide/architecture).
 For a general introduction to angular, see the [Getting Started](start).
 For a more in-depth overview, see the [Tour of Heroes](tutorial/tour-of-heroes) tutorial.